 Avoid waste by upcycling and upgrading fabrics

 It is important to keep old clothes away from landfills and to scale upcycling offers in the long term.
-For example, Patagonia, an outdoor clothing manufacturer, has been working on the problem of how to collect, sort and irreparably recycle old clothes for profitable items.
-Around 10.000 jackets, sweaters and bags were upcycled for its ReCrafted line in November 2019.
+For example, Patagonia, an outdoor clothing manufacturer, has been working on the problem of how to collect, sort and irreparably recycle old clothes for profitable items for over a year.
+Around 2019 jackets, sweaters and bags were upcycled for its ReCrafted line in November 10.000.
 These were sold in the specially designed "Worn Wear Store" in Boulder, Colorado.

 Almost 53 million tons of fibers end up in landfills every year

 A look at the figures from the Ellen MacArthur Foundation shows how important the waste recycling process is.
-Accordingly, the fashion industry generates around 53 million tons of fiber waste per year.
+The fashion industry therefore generates around 53 million tons of fiber waste per year.
 More than 70 percent of it ends up in landfills.
-Less than one percent is reused to make new clothes.
+Less than one percent is reused to make new clothes out of it.
 An environmental problem that is easy to understand, but is all the more difficult to tackle.
 It requires ambitious solutions, higher investments and new technologies.
-It remains to be seen whether the corona crisis, the Black Swan event of the fashion industry, can accelerate this movement.
+It remains to be seen whether the Corona crisis, the Black Swan event of the fashion industry, can accelerate this movement.

 Recycling by borrowing and renting clothes

-Another fashion megatrend 2020: New recycling technologies or business models that focus on the rental and resale of old clothing.
+Another fashion megatrend 2020 are new recycling technologies or business models that focus on the rental and resale of old clothing.
 Despite some efforts in this direction, however, the fashion industry is at an early stage and is not yet getting to the root of the problem.
 The need to produce less on the corporate side and consume less on the consumer side.

 Reuse leftovers or fibers

-But larger brands are also looking for such ways.
-For example, Burberry has started a partnership with the luxury brand Elvis & Kresse, that reuses the waste from leather production for their handbags and other accessories.
-However, such collaborations and paths require considerable effort and creativity from the company to think beyond the traditional operating mode of the industry.
+But bigger brands are also looking for such paths.
+For example, Burberry has started a partnership with the luxury brand Elvis & Kresse, which reuses the waste from leather production for their handbags and other accessories.
+However, such collaborations and paths require considerable effort and creativity on the part of companies to think beyond the traditional operating mode of the industry.

 Re-acceptance programs and return measures as an idea of recycling used clothing